Since we need real strength in light of our real weakness, let’s take a look at 2 Corinthians 12:9-10:

 Truth #1: The Lord’s Grace Is Sufficient for You

 There is a sense in which all you need to know when facing your weaknesses is this: God is for you.
 Though you were a sinner set against God, in Jesus Christ He forgave and adopted you.
 You are no longer a rebel against the King, you are a royal son or daughter.
 “If God is for us, who can be against us?
 He who did not spare his own Son but gave him up for us all, how will he not also with him graciously give us all things?”
 (Romans 8:31b-32).

 Truth #2: Christ’s Power is Made Perfect in Weakness

 Here made perfect means “reaching completion or fullest extent.”
 The root of the word in the original language is connected to the idea of telescoping.
 Christ’s power telescopes into our weakness, extending most fully where we are weakest.
-For Paul, this meant that Christ worked powerfully in and through his “thorn” to humble and prompt prayer in him (v.
+For Paul, this meant that Christ worked powerfully in and through his “thorn” to humble and prompt prayer in him (vv.
 7-8).
 What’s your thorn?
 What might Christ be doing in your life and through it?

 Application #1: Boast Gladly in Your Weakness

 To “boast” means to hold your head up high in reference to your weakness.
-Christians need not run and hide from their weaknesses.
+Christians don’t need to run and hide from their weaknesses.
 They don’t need to medicate or escape their thorns.
 Why?
 Because when we embrace our weakness, the power of Christ rests upon us (v.
 9).
 It’s not that we’re able to unlock our potential through our weakness or that our struggles produce our strength.
 It’s that our weakness and struggle open the door to the power of Christ, which calms storms, raises the dead and enables ordinary men to walk on water.

 Application #2: Be Content With Weakness